Occupational Therapy Assistant

 Students will have additional requirements that will have to be met before entrance into the Occupational Therapy Assistant program.
 These requirements include, but are not limited to, physical, immunizations, background check, drug screen, CPR certification, and meeting with the Occupational Therapy Assistant program director.

 Rhodes State's Occupational Therapy Assistant program is a limited enrollment program and application does not guarantee admission.
 Students are selectively admitted to start the program.
 The selective admission process and criteria is available in the Occupational Therapy Assistant application information packet on the Northwest Ohio Allied Health Education Consortium website and on Rhodes State's website.
-Students must apply to the program by February 14 each year to be considered for entry into the program for the next academic year.
+Students must apply to the program by mid February each year to be considered for entry into the program for the next academic year.
 The program starts in summer term.

 All applicants accepted into The Allied Health Consortium must be able to meet the technical standards of the program of study for which they enroll.
 Students are asked to review the standards and to sign a form certifying that they have read, understand, and are able to meet the standards.
 Students are to be provided the technical standards information upon selection of their program of study.
 The Rhodes State Allied Health Department's technical standards are available on pages 55-56 of the Allied Health Consortium General Preparation Manual.